3,808 total views, 1 views today

 2. Amazon, US – Amazon, an e-commerce giant now started off with selling only books in the beginning(1995) – mostly because they were easy to stock, didn’t break, and were easy to ship — but expanded to include nearly every item you can think of in just a few years.

-Most recent addition was the groceries.
+A most recent addition was the groceries.

 Amazon offers more products than any super market can ever provide!